01-edu/public/docs/database-structure.md

 - parentId
 - childId
 - attrs
 - key: When generating the JS object this field will be the `key` of the child.
+It is also used in the url.
 - index: Defines the position of the child object inside the parent object.

 ### object_status